tom-newbold/ECM1400-COURSEWORK/README.md

 ---

-## Prequisites / Installation
+## Prerequisites / Installation

+#### Python Version

+This project is intended to be run using Python 3.9 (64-bit)

 #### Installing Required Modules

 A list of modules to be installed can be found in *requirements.txt*.
 Installing these modules can be done by running *requirements.bat*, or manually by executing `pip install -r requirements.txt` in the project directory

 #### API key

 In order for news stories to be displayed, a key for the NewsAPI is required.
 Visit <https://newsapi.org/> and create a free account.
 Open *config_template.json*, and replace `[api-key]` with your key.
 Once this is done, make sure to rename this file to *config.json*.

+#### Personalising

+To display Covid stats for a different location, change the "location" in *config.json* to the desired location.
+To change the search criteria for the displayed news stories, modify "news_search_terms" in *config.json* (if using multiple search terms, separate each term with a space).

 #### Running the Dashboard

 Now, to start the dashboard, run *dashboard.bat*.
 This will automatically run the test suite, host the flask application, and open the correct url in the default browser.

+#### Runtime Errors

+Any runtime errors are logged in the .log file (*/\_\_log\_\_/dashboard_log.log* by default, but this can be modified from within the config file).

+#### Testing

+To manually run the test suite, execute `python -m pytest` in the project directory.
+The test suite contains tests for both modules, including tests for accessing the api.
+There is also a set of tests for the validity of the *config.json* file.

 ---

 ## Developer Documentation

-This project is intended to be run using Python 3.9 (64-bit)

 #### Function Summary